LizRanZim/TeamHTMLGenerator/README.md

 The name of the application is TeamHTMLGenerator.

-The application is a Team Roster HTML file generator based on user inputs for team members includuing manager, engineer and intern.
+The application is a Team Roster HTML file generator based on user inputs for team members including manager, engineer and intern.

 This a command line application.